Surpex/Surpex/README.md

 Hey, I'm Takoda!
 I'm big into computers and bicycles, but bicycles don't pay the bills.
-Currently looking for a job for entry level programming/software engineering so feel free to hire me.
-Thanks!
+I'm a recent college grad with a degree in programming, and I'm currently looking for a job in the field.
+Thanks for stopping by!